 Tom graduated from St. John’s Military Academy where he achieved the highest rank of Company Commander, was elected class president and received many awards including Eagle Scout in the Boy Scouts of America.
 During his summers he worked as a counselor at Makajawan Boy Scout Reservation as head counselor for English as a Second Language and attended an Advanced Leadership Training Seminar at Fort Leonard Wood, Missouri.

 After high school Tom went back to work on his family farm and worked as a carpenter and electrician.
 He decided to start a family and married his wife Becki in 1989.
-They have been married for 29 years and have two children 26 and 28 years old.
+They have been married for more than 30 years and have two adult children.
 During this time, Tom started a construction company in 1996 and has been providing services for residents of Lake and McHenry Counties for over 20 years.

 Tom and Becki still live in his family’s original farm house today.
 They are members of Grace Community Bible Church.